A compact symmetric radio source born at one-tenth the current age of the Universe: Discussion

-The kinematic age derived from the hotspot expansion speed is about 3300 years.
-Another way to estimate the age of a synchrotron source is to derive the lifetime of synchrotron-emitting electrons (also known as the spectral age) from a truncation of the radio spectrum at millimeter wavelengths.
-The spectral age depends on the magnetic field strength and spectral break frequency \citep{2009MNRAS.395..812M}.
-From the NED spectrum of \obj, a hint of spectral break is between 22 and 90 GHz (122--500 GHz in source rest frame).
-If the kinematic age is brought into the equation \citep{2009MNRAS.395..812M}, we can estimate the magnetic field strength on the order of 0.1~nT (or $\mu$Gauss).
-But the magnetic field strength of low-redshift GPS sources is observed to be on the order of $10^{-1}$ Gauss; the fairly low value of magnetic field strength would result in a spectral age of a few million years for \obj.
-In other words, if \obj\ is an Myr-old radio source, it should have old extended structure although it is not directly detected, and the radio structure revealed in the VLBI images could be a re-activated jet.
-Searching for extended emission of \obj\ can help clarify whether the radio structure we see on VLBI images is a primordial young source or originates from reactivation of the AGN, while the latter mechanism can limit the duty cycle of this high-$z$ AGN \citep{2015aska.confE.173K}.
+Searching for extended emission of \obj\ can help clarify whether the radio structure we see in VLBI images is a primordial young source or originates from reactivation of the AGN, while the latter mechanism can constrain the duty cycle of the high-$z$ AGN \citep{2015aska.confE.173K}.
 High-resolution low-frequency VLBI, such as the International LOFAR Telescope (ILT) \citep{2021arXiv210807290S} and the Square Kilometre Array low frequency (SKA-low) under construction, has the potential to detect the extended emission \citep{2015aska.confE.173K}, if it is indeed present.